Restoration Services

 Pianos

 A major part of Northside's business is in the restoration of fine pianos made during the 1920s.
-There is a two-year waiting list for this work.
 During restoration, the piano is torn down to the wood cabinet.
 The cabinet is carefully stripped.
-The strings are often sent to New York where an identical new set is custom made.
-The action is redone, all leather and wool parts are replaced, and new hammers are installed.
+The strings are sent off and an identical new set is custom made.
+The action is rebuilt, all leather and wool parts are replaced, and new hammers are installed.
 The iron casting is taken out, sanded and guilded.
-Finally after everything has been redone or replaced, the piano is reassembled.
+Finally after everything has been restored or replaced, the piano is reassembled.

 Pipe Organ Restoration